DOMjudge/domjudge/doc/manual/config-advanced.rst

 .. _clear-cache:

-Clearing the DOMjudge cache
+Clearing the PHP/Symfony cache
 ---------------------------

-Some operations require you to clear the DOMjudge cache.
+Some operations require you to clear the PHP/Symfony cache.
 To do this, execute the `webapp/bin/console` (see the Config checker in the admin interfae for the full filesystem path of your installation) binary with the `cache:clear` subcommand::